apache/spark/docs/mllib-dimensionality-reduction.md

 mat = sc.parallelize(rng.randn(50, 30))
 rm = RowMatrix(mat)

-# Compute the top 10 principal components.
+# Compute the top 10 principal components stored in a local dense matrix.
-pc = rm.computePrincipalComponents(10)  # Principal components are stored in a local dense matrix.
+pc = rm.computePrincipalComponents(10)

 # Project the rows to the linear space spanned by the top 10 principal components.
 projected = rm.multiply(pc)